CIS565-Fall-2019/Project2-Number-Algorithms/Project2-Character-Recognition/README.md

 ## Analysis

-**Background**

-As illustrated in the image above, I could train an XOR MLP via backpropagation.
+**Background** : As illustrated in the image above, I could train an XOR MLP via backpropagation.
 You can visually see backpropagation work by setting the learning rate to 1 and watching the softmax probabilities shift wildly on each training iteration.
 I trained the network with Binary Cross Entropy Loss, the network strure is illustrated as part of the Addtional Implementation Features section below.

+**Loss**: The losses would vary greatly, but my best loss on the XOR problem was **0.005005**

 ## Additional Implementation Features
 ### Variable MLP Builder & Batched Updates